 For more information, please see UT Austin’s requirements for International Students support page.
-Any questions about the English Proficiency requirement need to be directed to the Graduate and International Admissions Center at email@example.com.
+Any questions about the English Proficiency requirement must be directed to the Graduate and International Admissions Center.

 GRE General score

 Students may continue to submit official GRE scores for consideration, but they will not be required to do so.
 Providing GRE scores can bolster your application if there are aspects of your application that you feel may be not as competitive as others.
-For example, if you do not have a relevant or related degree (as clarified above), have not been in school in over 10 years, or you are an international applicant, adding a GRE score will assist the Admissions Committee in their review.
-If you have any questions, please feel free to contact us at firstname.lastname@example.org.
+For example, if you do not have a relevant or related degree (as clarified above) or have not been in school in over 10 years, adding a GRE score will assist the Admissions Committee in their review.
+If you have any questions, please feel free to contact us at email@example.com.